andresdiegolanda/edc-minimal-poc/README.md

 **Eclipse Dataspace Components (EDC)** is an open-source framework for building **data space connectors**.
 These connectors enable secure, sovereign data sharing between organizations.

+**This PoC simulates secure data-sharing between a financial data provider and an investment-research consumer using EDC.** It demonstrates how financial market data can be shared with policy controls for research purposes while preventing unauthorized redistribution.

 ### Key Concepts for Beginners

 #### 🌐 Data Space